imatix/gsl/README.md

 To build from git on a UNIX-like box:

     git clone git://github.com/imatix/gsl
-    cd gsl
+    cd gsl/src
     make
     sudo make install

 <A name="toc3-37" title="This Document" />
 ### This Document

-This document is originally at README.txt and is built using [gitdown](http://github.com/imatix/gitdown).
+This document was written by Pieter Hintjens in October 2010 based on two 2005 articles on 'model oriented programming', and the GSL reference manual.
+This text is originally at README.txt and is built using [gitdown](http://github.com/imatix/gitdown).

 <A name="toc2-42" title="Starting with GSL" />
 ## Starting with GSL